 2.3 Statistical design

-After the blogs were coded for each of all of the potential features, statistical classification was used to determine the discriminatory power of different features.
+After the blogs were coded for all of the potential features, statistical classification was used to determine the discriminatory power of different features.
 Logistic regression can be used to predict the outcome of a situation based on a series of variables, which in this case are the features that have been identified and coded as nodes.
 It is similar to linear regression, except that linear regression has a continuous outcome and continuous predictor variables, whereas logistic regression allows for non-continuous predictors and a dichotomous outcome.
 In the first study the potential outcomes are that any given text could belong to the group of native Persian speakers, or the group of native English speakers; in the second study the outcomes are that the text is authored by an L1 Persian speaker, or, alternatively, that the author is a speaker of one of the closely related languages.
 Logistic regression has received recognition as a useful tool for criminal justice and forensic analysis, most explicitly from Weisburd and Britt (2007).

 The first stage of the analysis used all of the 29 mid-level features, as outlined above in Section 2.2.
 The analysis also produced a range of statistical output, including Wald X2 scores for each feature.
 This information could be used to help reduce the number of features in the model to determine which features comprised the best, most statistically valid model for further analysis and casework.